emmt/MayOptimize.jl/README.md

 ## Examples

+### Left divison by a triangular matrix

-`MayOptimize` extends a few base linear algebra methods such as the `ldiv!` method which performs left division by a matrix `A` and can be called as:
+`MayOptimize` extends a few base linear algebra methods such as the `ldiv!` method to perform the left division of a vector `b` by a matrix `A` and can be called as:

 ```julia
 using MayOptimize, LinearAlgebra